 You can’t go wrong when eating in Sicily.
-Dishes are rich in flavour and the fish and seafood comes fresh form the sea.
+Dishes are rich in flavour and the fish and seafood comes fresh form the sea below.
 And if you like sweets, well then Sicily may become your favourite place on earth with its vast array of treats that excite the eye as much as the palette..
 Who doesn’t like a cannoli?

 Taormina has some choice restaurants serving up some of the best the island has to offer.
 Here’s a tasting:

 Ristorante Vicolo Stretto -On a slip of a street and up some steps is the cozy local favourite serving traditional flavours and dishes with just a hint of a modern twist.
 Like the Sicily-on-a-Plate perfect Paccheri pasta with swordfish which takes the traditional swordfish with tomatoes and combines it to coat the wide flat pasta tubes with just a sprinkling of almonds.
 Quite simply superb.
-This was followed by a regional flaky light fish encrusted with slivered potatoes a top a bed of spinach and then finished off with chocolate semi freddo and a homemade almond liqueur.
+This was followed by a regional flaky light fish encrusted with slivered almonds a top a bed of spinach and then finish off with chocolate semi freddo and a homemade almond liqueur.
 I would happily go back and do it all again it was that good!

 Paccheri with swordfish